AakSin/IntroToIM/week5/README.md

 drawing with lighting etc. I explored frame by frame animation on Procreate as well with the 15 frame spritesheet shown above.
 I learnt the basics and I'd like to explore this more.

 ### Music Analysis

+I spent a lot of time on this process.
+As you can see in the uploaded files, it contains both amplitude and frequency analysis.
+I understand the concept of amplitudes, frequencies etc. more meaningfully and especially have a better understanding of extracting meaningful data from music.
+I have been telling proffesor that I had wanted to do a music visualizer for so long, and it was nice to finally get it done.

+### OOP (Object Oriented Programming)

+I have programmed now for about a decent bit of time but it was always without any formal training.
+So yes I had learnt about the concept of OOP, modularity, classes etc. but it never sunk in.
+With this game, I feel like I finally understand how to write more modular code especially using OOP.
+I feel like I have never used classes at the level I used them at here.
+Nearly every attribute of the planets were generated randomly and I am very proud of that fact.

+## To-Do

+- Draw frame by frame animation for Yeule (main character sprite) so that her hair floats, skirt floats, legs kick etc.
+- Add a story line
+- Add a better end screen
+- Look more into optimization of code
+- Add music to home screen
+- Make health bar look better
+- Add some sort of monsters that maybe you can shoot down or fight
+- Remix the music my own way so I can learn more about music production and remixing as well

 ## Credits